yaswanthteja/.config/Nvim/Readme.md

-# Install scoop to powershell
+###  Install scoop to powershell
  - [scoop](https://scoop.sh/) - A command-line installer , type the following commands in powershell

- Open windows terminal and type the following commands to install scoop
+ Open Windows Terminal and type the following commands to install Scoop

 ```bash
  iwr -useb get.scoop.sh | iex